rieck/harry/README.md

     --enable-md5hash        Enable MD5 as alternative hash

-Harry uses a hash function for mapping words to symbols.
+Harry uses a hash function for mapping tokens to symbols.
 By default the very efficient Murmur hash is used for this task.
 In certain critical cases it may be useful to use a cryptographic hash as MD5.

-Copyright (C) 2013 Konrad Rieck (konrad@mlsec.org)